About the Center

 - Dr. Jonathan White, CAS Fellow, Assistant Professor of American Studies

-- Dr. Sean Scott, CAS Post Doctoral Fellow
+- Dr. Carl Scott, CAS Post Doctoral Fellow

 Dr. Elizabeth Kaufer Busch, Center Director, Assistant Professor of American Studies